lovecomm/gamma/README.md

-# Strategist
+# Gamma

-Strategist is a CLI application to make generating HTML5 banners simple.
+Gamma is a CLI application to make generating HTML5 banners simple.
 It's built with Node & Gulp.
 Some of the things it does includes:
 * Inline all of your DOM elements and JS vars based upon the images and scripts you have within the **assets/** folder.
 * Allow you to put all your images into one **assets/images** directory, and script into one **assets/scripts** directory for development.
 When the time comes to package the banners, it will copy all images & scripts for each banner into it's respective banner directory.
 * It will create versions of your banners for each concept and each size.
 It will also version these for each vendor (with it's accompanying script and links) when generating the handoff.